 Bacon Wrapped Meatloaf is a dressed up version of a favorite comfort food.
 Lightly seasoned and covered with bacon and a delicious ketchup balsamic glaze it is a fun twist on a classic dish.

+- It’s pure comfort food!
 I grew up eating meatloaf so it is a comfort food for me.
 The best part of having meatloaf for dinner though was having a meatloaf sandwich the next day!
 My 90 year old mother’s favorite meal is still meatloaf and she makes it regularly.

 - Hamburger.
 I like to use a 90/10 hamburger so that I don’t have too much grease cooking off the meatloaf.
-You can add in some ground pork, chicken or turkey if you like.
+You can add in some ground pork, ground chicken or ground turkey if you like.

 - Seasoning.
 I always use salt and pepper and some Italian Seasoning.
 I also use mayo, Worcestershire sauce and ketchup.